lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   attacks, which are possible, are not made simpler.

-1. PKI management protocols must be usable over a variety of "transport" mechanisms, specifically including mail, Hypertext Transfer Protocol (HTTP), Message Queuing Telemetry Transport (MQTT), Constrained Application Protocol (CoAP), and off-line file-based.
+1. PKI management protocols must be usable over a variety of "transport" mechanisms, specifically including email, Hypertext Transfer Protocol (HTTP), Message Queuing Telemetry Transport (MQTT), Constrained Application Protocol (CoAP), and various off-line and non-networked file transfer methods.

 1. Final authority for certification creation rests with the CA.
   No RA or end entity equipment can assume that any certificate